tatsoku/hamon/README.md

 ## Contributing

-Contribution is simple, make sure you're running an editor that works with C.
+Contribution is simple, make sure you're running an editor that works with C and is using clang for compilation.

 Such as: